imagej/imagej.github.io/_pages/plugins/multi-view-fusion.md

 ## How to use the plugin

-{% include thumbnail src='/media/Spim multiview dialog1.jpg' title='Shows the first dialog that queries the location of the multi-view files'%}
+{% include thumbnail src='/media/spim-multiview-dialog1.jpg' title='Shows the first dialog that queries the location of the multi-view files'%}

 The multi-view fusion consists of two consecutive dialogs.
 The first dialog queries the information necessary to analyze the dataset.
 Please note that all the parameters will be looked up in the [bead-based registration](/plugins/spim-bead-registration) or [segmentation-based registration](Segmentation-based_registration), so typically just pressing ok is sufficient, except you process a timeseries.
 These are the options of the first dialog: